magerton/research-computing-bootcamp/resources/resources.md

 - Mathematica
 - Scraping
     + How does your browser look at a webpage / how does the internet work?
-    + BeautifulSoup & LXML in python?
+    + BeautifulSoup & LXML in python
     `rvest` and `httr` R packages
 - Cybersecurity
-    + Laurie on best practices
+    + Best practices
     + Working with confidential data

 # Other Resources